MaxNCheese77/Shell-Project/README.md

 This project attempts to replicate a shell that can handle basic commands and functions

-Here is a list of accepted commands exit - terminates the shell help - lists possible commands and usage instructions cd - changes current directory
+Here is a list of accepted commands\n exit - terminates the shell help - lists possible commands and usage instructions cd - changes current directory